Classical Drama and Theatre

 As a result, we have over six-hundred Terence manuscripts, some of great antiquity and accuracy, dating from many different periods of the Middle Ages and Renaissance.
 Compared to Plautus whose plays survived medieval times on the slenderest of threads, the existence of so many copies of Terence's work is a remarkable tribute to his endurance as an artist. (note) All in all, it is hard to find any age in which Terence's work has not been praised and imitated and his name not widely known, except our own, of course.
 On whom that will reflect more—Terence or us?—only the future can say.

 As another item of note, scholia accompany all Terence's plays.
 Like those appended to Aristophanes' work, these critical commentaries explicate a wide range of subjects, everything from Terence's meter to his word choice to the original Greek underlying the Latin.
-Harboring many valuable, albeit not always accurate, morsels of data, the Terence scholia date back to the time of—and, no doubt, the hand of, as well—Aelius Donatus, one of St. Jerome's teachers.
+Harboring many valuable, albeit not always accurate, morsels of data, the Terence scholia date back to the time of—and, no doubt, the hand of—Aelius Donatus, one of St. Jerome's teachers.
 Though living in the 300's CE, as far from Terence as we are from da Vinci, Donatus clearly had access to sources of data now lost about this early Roman playwright and, more important, sound judgment in analyzing literature.
 These scholia attest to a widespread and enduring interest in Terence's work, a general admiration lasting well beyond his lifetime.

 III.
 The Prologues of Terence's Plays

 Terence's prologues, however, address the audience directly and discuss, not the plot of the upcoming play the way Greek dramatists often did, but details of the play's production and the workings of Roman theatre.
-Thus, unique documents attesting to the nature of Roman Comedy—and Republican drama and society in general—these prologues open our eyes to the world beyond, behind and beneath the play, hinting, for instance, at what rehearsals were like, how productions were funded and the jealousy that could rage between rival playwrights.
+These unique documents attesting to the nature of Roman Comedy—and Republican drama and society in general—open our eyes to the world beyond, behind and beneath the play, hinting, for instance, at what rehearsals were like, how productions were funded and the jealousy that could rage between rival playwrights.
 But, best of all, we hear what Terence has to say about his work and his life in his own words.

 And as expected, his truth is clearly not the truth, the whole truth, that is.
 Like any public figure who feels compelled to defend his actions and choices, Terence dodges questions, skirts issues, flatters his producers, kisses up to the public, points to his own genius and, generally, acts like a politician at a press conference, not a patient on truth serum.
 But like so many invented histories, his catty retorts hint at larger realities and, as it turns out, speak volumes about the artist and his age.
 Also, because there is no known precedent for these prologues, they may even have been a feature of playwriting Terence himself invented.
-If so, it is one of the few aspects of drama the Romans may claim as their own, and claim proudly.
+If so, it is one of the few aspects of drama the Romans may claim as their own, and if so, claim proudly.

 Our poet, when first he set his mind to writing,